 One summer, he decided to build new blinds that were intended to be larger and sturdier than the previous lot.
 That hunting season, no drafts swirled in through gaping cracks, nor did water drip from the roof.
 A few of those blinds still stand today and see minimal use.
 These days, we mostly use Banks Outdoors’ blinds.
 Not only are they durable and last for years, but they’re comfortable and roomy enough to take along a spouse or child.

-Even still, there are those times where we need another option in a pinch - when time and money are in short supply.
-In those instances, building a blind is great option.
-Here’s a few examples to keep in mind this deer season.
+Even still, there are those times when we need another option in a pinch, especially when time and money are in short supply.
+In those instances, a DIY hunting blind is a great option.
+Here are a few examples of inexpensive hunting blind ideas to keep in mind for your upcoming deer season.